 - a.
-Marker balls and metallic marker tape: Contractor shall provide and install metallic marker tape and provide, program, and install marker balls for all installed trenched pipe.
-For trenchless pipe installations the Contractor shall provide, program, and install marker balls.
-Metallic marker tape is not required on trenchless pipe installations.
-The tape shall be marked green for sewer.
-The metallic tape shall be laid 12 to 18 inches above the pipe and the ball markers placed directly on top of the pipe or fitting. - b.
-Installation: The balls shall be installed at all changes of direction and fittings absent of any valve.
-For cul-de-sacs having continuous fused or roll piping with no in-line fittings, the balls shall be placed starting at the point of curvature of the cul-de-sac and every 50 linear foot to the end of the line.
-On straight runs of pipe, the balls shall be installed at every power pole.
-If power poles do not exist, the balls shall be placed every 150 feet from the nearest change of direction or fitting.
-On vertical deflections the marker ball shall be placed on the top fitting only. - c.
+Marker balls and metallic marker tape: The tape shall be marked green for sewer.
+The metallic tape shall be laid 12 to 18 inches above the pipe and the ball markers placed directly on top of the pipe or fitting.
+Marker balls shall be placed on all wyes and tees. - b.
+Installation: On vertical and horizontal deflections of the sanitary sewer service lateral, the marker ball shall be placed on all fittings. - c.
 Programming: The contractor shall program all balls and provide a copy of the programmed data in each marker ball in either Microsoft EXCEL or Access electronic format to CCU.
 The contractor as-built drawings shall show the location of all marker balls.